 Also, check the leather edges—authentic ones are clean-cut and straight, while fake ones are often rough or cut at an angle.

-3. How Has It Aged Over Time?
+3. Check How the Leather Has Aged

 If you’re buying a pre-loved bag, checking how it has aged can be a great indicator of authenticity.

-I bought this Neverfull 2 years ago, but it still looks very pristine—at least, there are no weird bobbles.
+I bought this Neverfull 2 years ago, but it still looks very pristine – at least, there are no weird bobbles.
 Authentic Louis Vuitton bags are very sturdy and almost scratch-proof (at least for the exterior and interior of Monogram bags).

 It’s normal for some leather parts to have a lighter color while others are darker, as they are natural materials and each piece gets tanned slightly differently.
 For example, in my Neverfull bag, even though it’s almost in the same area, the small leather piece that attaches the D-ring to the bag is much darker than the cinching strap.